 Geotextile for Road Stabilization

 Answer: Thank you for contacting us!
 The W200 Woven Geotextile is one of many in our soil stabilization and separation fabrics.
-This fabrics are designed to filter materials, while acting as an effective separation between road, soils, and aggregates.
+These fabrics are designed to filter materials while acting as an effective separation between road, soils, and aggregates.
 This works by separating dissimilar items and helping to maintain the structural integrity of your road area.

 Woven geotextiles contain several different features that help to create a successful stabilization or separation method in your location.
 For the W200 geotextile, there are several different features that help to provide strength and stability for your area.
 Features include: